Santa Barbara County, California: Agriculture

-Agriculture is the top major producing industry as of 2016.
+Agriculture is a major industry.
 Strawberries are the county's top crop, with $413 million in production making up more than a third of all county agricultural production.
-Wine grapes are number two.
+Wine grapes are typically number two.
+In 2022, cauliflower was number two due to the weather and popularity of cauliflower rice.

 County farmers began growing hemp after it was removed from a list of controlled substances along with other provisions of the Hemp Farming Act of 2018.
 These provisions were included in the 2018 Farm Bill which made hemp legal for agricultural uses.
 Cannabis and hemp plants have a similar look and smell making it hard to tell the difference.

 Wine country

-The first wine grapes in Santa Barbara County were planted by the missionaries associated with Mission Santa Barbara late in the 18th century.
+The first wine grapes in Santa Barbara county were planted by the missionaries associated with Mission Santa Barbara late in the 18th century.
 Since commercial viticulture rebounded in the 1960s, Santa Barbara County has become a prominent viticultural region.
 The 2004 Alexander Payne film, Sideways, set in the Santa Ynez Valley, brought additional attention to the county as a wine region, especially for its Pinot noir wines.

 The region, also noted for its Chardonnay wines, is gaining a reputation for Rhone varietals including Syrah and Viognier.
-Santa Barbara wine grapes now command among the highest prices anywhere in the state.

 The areas planted with wine grapes are mixed in with the rolling hills, ancient oak trees, oil fields, cattle ranches, and natural areas in the central part of the county.
-The county now claims more than 115 wineries cultivating 16000 acre with the vast majority of the vineyards in the county's Central Coast American Viticultural Areas: Santa Maria Valley AVA, Santa Ynez Valley AVA, Sta.
-Rita Hills AVA, Happy Canyon AVA, Los Olivos District AVA and Ballard Canyon AVA each with its own distinct terroir.
+The county has more than 115 wineries cultivating 16000 acre with the vast majority of the vineyards in the Central Coast American Viticultural Areas: Santa Maria Valley AVA, Santa Ynez Valley AVA, Sta.
+Rita Hills AVA, Happy Canyon AVA, Los Olivos District AVA and Ballard Canyon AVA.
 The county continues to gain AVA recognition with Alisos Canyon AVA being the recent established AVA in 2020.

-The Foxen Canyon Wine Trail is situated about an hour north of Santa Barbara, and several miles from Los Olivos.
-Numerous events are held year-round in this area by the Foxen Canyon Wine Trail Association.

-The trail is home to many wineries including Andrew Murray Vineyards, Fess Parker Winery and Firestone Vineyard.
-One of the wineries along the trail, Cambria Estate Winery, was featured in the 3rd episode of The Bachelor, an American reality television series, Season 15, on January 17, 2011.
+The Foxen Canyon Wine Trail features many wineries including Andrew Murray Vineyards, Fess Parker Winery and Firestone Vineyard.
+The Cambria Estate Winery, was featured in the 3rd episode of The Bachelor, an American reality television series, Season 15, on January 17, 2011.

 Pinot Noir and Chardonnay are common all long the trail while the southern part also has many Rhone style wines due to the warmer climate.
 In the North, Burgundy styles tend to predominate more due to the cooler maritime weather.